Tracy Beaker Returns: Development and production

 In March 2009, the BBC announced the new 13-part series under the working title Beaker's Back!.
 The series was filmed in the old La Sagesse School in Jesmond, Newcastle upon Tyne in the summer of 2009, and directed by Neasa Hardiman, Craig Lines and Michael Davies.

 In February 2010, it was announced that Tracy Beaker Returns would be renewed for a second series to air in 2011.
 Filming took place throughout summer and autumn of 2010 and premiered on 7 January 2011.

+On 6 April 2010, it was announced that Classic Media's UK division (formerly known as Entertainment Rights) had picked up worldwide distribution rights to the series, with the exception of UK television rights which were retained by the BBC.

 It was announced on 12 March 2011 that a third series has been commissioned to be filmed entirely in the North East.
 The third series later premiered on 6 January 2012.

-A spin-off series has been commissioned by the CBBC, titled The Dumping Ground and started airing on 4 January 2013.
+A spin-off series was commissioned by the CBBC, titled The Dumping Ground.
+It started airing on 4 January 2013.

+Home media

+All thirteen episodes of Series 1 were released as part of a two-case boxset titled "Complete Series 1 Collection", released by Universal Pictures UK and Classic Media (now DreamWorks Classics) on 23 March 2011.
+Series 2–3 have not seen any DVD releases.

 Awards and nominations

 It won the Children's BAFTA award on 28 November 2010 for best drama.
 On the same night, Dani Harmer and Richard Wisker received nominations in the performer category.
 It also won a Royal Television Award in 2011, in the Children's Drama Category.